-This free mountain bluegrass music and dance festival is longtime summer favorite, held in its longtime home in the center of downtown Asheville on the Roger McGuire Green at Pack Square Park in front of City Hall.
+This free mountain bluegrass music and dance festival is a summer favorite, held in its longtime home in the center of downtown Asheville on the Roger McGuire Green at Pack Square Park in front of City Hall.
 Locals and visitors gather “along about sundown,” or at seven o’clock for those who wear a watch.
 Musicians and dancers from across Western North Carolina gather to share the region's stirring Southern Appalachian mountain culture and traditions.
-Join them to celebrate their 50th year in 2016!
+Join them to celebrate their 54th year in 2020!

 Bring picnic food or buy food there.
 Concessions are provided by Okie Dokies Smokehouse and The Hop Ice Cream Cafe.
 Dogs, alcohol and smoking are all prohibited in Pack Square Park.

 Parking is available in marked and metered spaces throughout downtown Asheville (free after 6 PM).
-Across College Street from Pack Square Park is the Buncombe County's Charlotte Street Parking Deck with parking for $1 per hour.
+Across College Street from Pack Square Park is Buncombe County's Charlotte Street Parking Deck.
 Street address: 121 College St, Asheville.